MarouaneElkamel/vote_blockchain_registration/README.md

 ## Building for production

-To optimize the Vote application for production, run:
+To optimize the vote application for production, run:

     ./mvnw -Pprod clean package